javelit/docs/content/develop/concepts/architecture/forms.md

 ## Data flow

-The purpose of a form is to override the default behavior of Jeamlit which reruns a script as soon as the user makes a change.
+The purpose of a form is to override the default behavior of Javelit which reruns a script as soon as the user makes a change.
 For widgets outside of a form, the logical flow is:

 1. The user changes a widget's value on the frontend.
 2. The widget's value in `Jt.sessionState` and in the Java backend (server) is updated.